-Topics in Asia-Pacific History Asia-Pasic History in the 20th Century
+HUMN-SHU 225 Topics in Asia-Pacific History Asia-Pasic History in the 20th Century

 This course uses the geographic framework of the "Pacific Rim" to understand the historic connections between Asia and North America during the long 20th century.
-Traditionally, Asian history and U.S./ North American history have been treated as distinct areas of studies.
+Traditionally, Asian history and US./ North American history have been treated as distinct areas of studies.
 While there is good reason for distinguishing these fields from one another, there are equally good reasons for looking at the intersection of them.
 Most importantly, history does not unfold within neat geographic boundaries.
 People, commerce, ideas, culture have all crisscrossed these geographic borders.
 To fully understand transnational history, then, we historians must also be willing to abandon tradition.
 This course examines the emerging historiography on the linkages between Asia and North America.
 We will pay particular attention to the movement of labor and capital, and to a lesser extent the exchange of ideas and culture.
-This emphasis on labor and capital reflects my own bias as a historian, and I welcome debate on how we think about the historical forces creating transpacific connections.
+This thistorical forces creating transpacific connections.
 The secondary themes are changes in identity and citizenship, reconfiguration of family, and the rise of transnational social networks, which are the result of labor and capital circulations.